elimixSousa/portfolio/README.md

 **Features**

 * Responsive design for various screen sizes
-* Navigation bar with smooth scrolling (implemented in JavaScript)
+* Navigation bar with smooth scrolling
 * About section showcasing skills and experience
 * Projects section with placeholders for project details
 * Contact section with links to email, LinkedIn, and Instagram